JamesCI/JamesCI/README.md

 ### Breaking the Job

-If any of the commands in any step of the jobs lifecycle fails, no further commands will be executed (see exceptions in `script` step below).
+If any of the commands in any step (except the `after_*` steps) of the job's lifecycle fails, no further commands will be executed (see exceptions in `script` step below).
 The status of the job depends on the step that failed:

 * If `before_install`, `install`, `before_script` or `before_deploy` return a
   non-zero exit code, the job's status will be *errored*.
-* If `script` or `deploy` return a non-zero exit code, the job is failed.
+* If `script` or `deploy` return a non-zero exit code, the job's status is failed.
 For `script` `after_failure` will be executed before leaving the job.
 * If `after_success`, `after_failure`, `after_deploy` or `after_script` return a
-  non-zero exit code, this doesn't affect the job's status.
+  non-zero exit code, this doesn't affect the job's status. **Note:** As the job continues running after failures in these steps, you should *not* run vital commands in these steps, but e.g. cleanup.

 ### Job Stages